-This t-shirt’s for a game between Beckmann’s Bakery workers and the crew at Happy Boy organic farms.
-Beckmann’s obvious thought they were going to kick Happy Boy’s little red tomato, but who knows what really happened?
+This t-shirt’s for a game between Beckmann’s Bakery workers and the crew at Happy Boy Farms (growers of organic produce).
+Beckmann’s obvious thought they were going to kick Happy Boy’s little red dry-farmed tomato, but who knows what really happened?

 Sloshball is played with two mixed-sex teams of up to 20 people.
 Sloshball can be softball- or kickball-based, but more often kickball.
 The 15 or 20 fielders must play with a cup of beer in one hand at all time.
 If anyone’s beer cup is found to be empty after a play, they have to chug another cup.
 Runners must also carry a cup — empty at first.

 There’s a keg at first or second base, and if the runner gets that far there they have to flll their cup and drink it.
 There are many, many variations: sometimes, everyone downs a gulp every time anything happens.
 If there’s a keg at second, you usually can’t be forced to third, which means that second base can fill up with beer-drinking runners.

 The whole point is for bunch of people to stand around together socializing and drinking beer in the sunshine.
 That’s a successful sloshball game.
 And civilization, come to think of it.